carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 - world.io/img3@sha256:aaaaaaaaaa
 - Or any other place the OCI Image was copied to using a strategy in this proposal

-To try to address this problem we can create a new OCI Image that contains 1 layer with 1 file called `images-locations.yml` that will have the following layout
+To try to address this problem we can create a new OCI Image that contains 1 layer with 1 file at the root called `images-locations.yml` that will have the following layout

 ```yaml